openspending/os-cli/README.md

 +-------------+-----------------------------------------------------------------------+---------------+---------------+
 ```

 If you do have errors, you'll get a report similar to that above.

-Use the information to fix the errors until you get something like:
+Use that information to fix the errors until you get something like:

 ```
 you@machine:~$ goodtables structure examples/data_valid.csv